 After the desktop client is installed on a desktop, you connect and register it with the data server.
 That desktop is available as a data source within the list of primary volumes.
 Additionally, while the snippet support and the snippet step-up action are supported by IBM StoredIQ Desktop Data Collector, a desktop cannot be the target or destination of an action.

 IBM StoredIQ Desktop Data Collector client installation

 The IBM StoredIQ Desktop Data Collector agent works with the following operating systems:

-- Windows XP 32- and 64-bit, Service Pack 2 or later

 - Windows 7 32- and 64-bit

 - Windows Vista 32- and 64-bit

-- Windows server 2003, 2008
+- Windows Server 2003, 2008